MITgcm/MITgcm/doc/examples/deep_convection/deep_convection.rst

 This experiment, :numref:`tut_deep_cvct_config`, showcasing MITgcm’s non-hydrostatic capability, was designed to explore the temporal and spatial characteristics of convection plumes as they might exist during a period of oceanic deep convection.
-The files for this experiment can be found in the verification directory under tutorial\_deep\_convection.
 It is

 -  non-hydrostatic